-Publishing has undergone rapid growth in recent years, and in many cases scholars are unfamiliar with new publishers and whether the journals and conferences they produce can be trusted.
+Publishing has undergone rapid growth in recent years.
+Scholars may be unfamiliar with the publishers they receive solicitations from and whether the journals and conferences they produce can be trusted.
 Use the criteria and appraisal services below to evaluate journals and conferences and to avoid publishers with deceptive or predatory practices.

 Predatory publishers can be defined as "entities that prioritize self-interest at the expense of scholarship and are characterized by false or misleading information, deviation from best editorial and publication practices, a lack of transparency, and/or the use of aggressive and indiscriminate solicitation practices.”
 (2019 consensus definition).

-While many deceptive publishers use an open access per-publication fee business model, it's important to note that open access is not the root of the problem.
+While many deceptive publishers use an open access per-publication fee business model, it's important to note that open access is not inherently untrustworthy.
 Open access journals should be judged by the same criteria as any other publication, with a few additional considerations.

 Watch the video above from the non-profit group Think.
 Check.
-Submit., and see their checklists for assessing journals and publishers, which are available in multiple languages.
+Submit., and see their checklists for assessing journals and books/chapters, which are available in multiple languages.

 We recommend the following core criteria for assessing an unfamiliar journal: